Maithilishetty/al-folio/_news/announcement_4.md

 ---
 layout: default
-date: 2021-09-1
+date: 2022-06-1
 inline: true
 ---

-Started my MS in ECE at UMich!
+Starting as an intern at [MathWorks](https://www.mathworks.com/)!